Alumni Mentoring Scheme

 Matching the Mentor and Mentee

-Application to the Scheme will next open to students in January 2017.
-In their application, students are asked to explain their personal and professional motivations, development needs and what they are hoping to achieve from the Scheme.
+In their application, students are asked to explain their personal and professional motivations, development needs and what they are hoping to achieve from the scheme.
 The Careers Service match the candidates using these criteria.
 Please be aware that the Mentee you are allocated may not necessarily match your company's normal recruitment profile.